 Regarding overall build, I’d say that we’re at fairly level pegging in terms of robustness and portability, but the Kawai wins solely by being a little lighter, and, therefore, more portable.
 If you’re a singer-pianist, you might consider the FP90 to be the winner because of the built-in mic pre-amp, negating the need for an additional PA.

-Below, please take a moment to view some of the best digital stage pianos available on Amazon (and see how well each one stacks up to both the Kawai ES8 and Roland FP90.
+Below, please take a moment to view some of the best digital stage pianos available online (and see how well each one stacks up to both the Kawai ES8 and Roland FP90:

 How Do the Keys Feel?